What Is a DDoS Attack?

 Here are the three main types of DDoS attacks:

-• Application layer attacks: This attack aims for the software that provides the web service.
+• Application layer attacks: Application layer attacks aim for the software that provides the web service.
 It typically exhausts the target’s resources making this type of DDoS attack challenging to defend against.

 • Protocol attacks: Protocol attacks, also known as state-exhaustion attacks, target firewalls or the device's operating system.
 This consumes the resources of these network-based devices and servers, causing the inaccessibility of web services.